hcilabasu/crowd-creativity/README.md

 - It is possible that two ideas in the versioning panel may be placed in the same location.
 Implement collision detection and handling.

 ## Completed
+- Implement source of events; prevent scroll on view that originates hover
 - Implement categorization tasks
 - Validate input
 - Implement tag suggestions when adding / combining ideas.
 Possibly remove suggest tasks, simply using user input + automated keyword extraction